Glorious days sitting under a pergola shade: cool drinks, laughter with friends, fresh green salads, warm sunshine. What bliss!

 You may have to position your pergola at the end of the garden if you want it to catch the sun in the evening, just when you are getting home from work and anticipating that well-earned, cool drink, or if you like to do most of your entertaining in the evening.

 Unfortunately, we can't change the orientation of our gardens.
 We have to make the best use of the situation.
 I have an area for eating in the shade, several for relaxing in the sun and another for the evening, as the sun moves from the back garden to the front during the day.
-It's quite nice to have a choice.
+It's good to have a choice.

 Another consideration, especially if you are using your pergola for 'al fresco' dining, is the distance you will need to carry food and crockery from the house.
 If you intend to use the dining area in the evenings, is it preferable to be sitting in some warmth of the sun, even though the pergola may be further away?

-A patio heater, chiminea or fire pit can be an ideal compromise if you decide to have your pergola nearer to the house.
+For heat on cooler evenings a patio heater, chiminea or fire pit can be an ideal compromise if you decide to have your pergola nearer to the house.

 Think about when you are most likely to use your pergola and whether you prefer the wonderful sunshine or the cool of the pergola shade.
 You may like both, for different purposes.